 9 APPLICATION OF THE REPELIEINT

-The general guidelines for application of water repellents to the surface is as follow:
+The general guidelines for application of water repellents to the surface is as follow.

 9.1 Equipment such as rollers or brushes are suitable for small areas, edges, and detailed work.
 Use a medium-to-soft bristle brush or a roller with a low nap for even application.

 9.2 Spray such as pump sprayers, low-pressure spray and airless sprayers is ideal for large areas and vertical surfaces.
 The ideal nozzle pressure as flow is 0.035 MPa or even less.
-Maintain a consistent distance of about 150-300 mm from the surface and use a similar spray pattern for the entire surface.
+Maintain a consistent distance of about 150 mm to 300 mm from the surface and use a similar spray pattern for the entire surface.

 9.3 Generally, it is sufficient to apply a single coat on dense surface.
 For highly porous surfaces, two coats is required.
 The second coat should be applied wet-on-wet, meaning the second coat is applied before the first coat fully dries.